Fisher Putters - little known, but better than you'd think.

 have to confess

-I didn't know about the patents the company holds in relation to
+I didn't know for example about the patents the company holds in relation to

 putters which other major companies like